bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 * **One Default VPC per Region**, it can be removed and recreated.
 * Default VPC CIDR is always `127.31.0.0/16`.
 * `/20` Subnet in each AZ in the Region.
-* Comes with and Internet Gateway (IGW), Security Group (SG), and NACL preconfigured.
+* Comes with an Internet Gateway (IGW), Security Group (SG), and NACL preconfigured.
 * Subnets assign public IPv4 addresses.

 ## Elastic Compute Cloud (EC2)